jonmmease/jonmmease.github.io/content/projects/dash_holoviews.md

 featured = true
 +++

-I developed the majority of the Plotly backend for the HoloViews python library.
+I developed the majority of the Plotly backend for the HoloViews Python library.
 Later, I added support for integrating interactive HoloViews visualizations into Dash apps.